-Course: DD1211-Applied Music I (Voice)

-Session: Full Year 2009-2010

-Credit/Hours: 3(.5-0-0) 15 Hours

-Delivery Mode: Studio Lesson

-Transfer:

-Pre/corequisite: Consent of the Department.
-Performance in an ensemble is required: DD1421 or MU1400.

-Instructor: John Murray BMus (Hon), MMus.
+ine Arts de Prairie Regional College Course: MU2250-Applied Music II (Voice) Session: Full Year 2009-2010 Credit/Hours: 6(2-0-0) 60 Hours Delivery Mode: Studio Lesson, Master Class, Ensemble Transfer: UA, UC, UL, AU, AF, KUC Pre/corequisite: MU1250.
+You must be simultaneously enrolled in MU2400 as a lab comp ponent.
+Instructor: Calendar Description: John Murray BMus (Hon), MMus.
 Office: L114.
-Phone: 539-2812 (office)
+Phone: 539-2812 (office) E-mail: murray@gprc.ab.ca .

-E-mail: murray@gprc.ab.ca.
 Office Hours: Friday 9:00 a.m. - 5:00 p.m.

-Calendar Description:

-This course provides private study of one's voice.
-This course is restricted to students in the

-Interactive Digital Design program.
-Notes: Audit restrictions may apply.

-Course Content:

-This is the applied lesson for students registered in the Interactive Digital Design program.
-Lessons are weekly, with weekly assignments designed to encourage incremental growth in your skills.

-Evaluation: Ongoing Evaluation in weekly lessons, attendance 70% grade.

-Oral Report 10% April jury 20%

-It is expected that to pass this course, a student will practice a minimum of half an hour every day of the week.
-To do well, an hour a day will certainly accelerate progress and improve your

-Students are required to attend 10 professional Fine Arts Department events (e.g. Concert Series, Visitor In The Arts, etc.) over the course of the year.
-Attendance at these events will be worth 5% of your final mark.
-Students will be required to sign an attendance sheet at each event.
-You will need to find the Music Instructor at each event that has the attendance sheet.
+The course provides private study of your principal instrument or voice.
+Notes: Students should be prepared to pay for the use of a studio accompanist for juries, recitals, master classes and private rehearsal sessions.
+Restricted to full-time students in Bachelor of Music, Bachelor of Music Combined Degrees and Diploma Music.
+Course Content: The lesson is an hour each week.
+There is also a weekly master class at attendance is mandatory. t which Evaluation: Ongoing Evaluation in weekly lessons and master class, attendance Oral Report Juried Recital Performance December Jury April jury It is expected that just to pass this course, a student will be doing a minin formal practice per day.
+To do well, three hours per day will undoubtedly better mark at the end of the year.
+If a student is insufficiently prepared for instructor reserves the right to suspend the lesson.
+Students are required to attend 10 professional Fine Arts Department ev Series, Visitor In The Arts, etc.) over the course of the year.
+Attendance a be worth 5% of your final mark.
+Students will be required to sign an atter each event.
+You will need to find the Music Instructor at each event that sheet.
+Attendance at all music Visitor in the Arts Series is mandatory.
+The attend be signed at each performance. y assure you a or a lesson, the rents (e.g. Concert at these events will idance sheet at has the attendance Course Criteria Effort and Attitude: Demonstrate the desire to sing and willingness to develop technical and artistic excellence.
+Maintain proper mental, physical, and spiritual wellness.
+Each student is expected to keep aerobically fit and maintain good muscle tone especially in the torso area of the body.

-Course Criteria

-Effort and Attitude:

-- Demonstrate the desire to sing and willingness to develop technical and artistic excellence. - Maintain proper mental, physical, and spiritual wellness. - Each student is expected to keep aerobically fit and maintain good muscle tone especially in the torso area of the body.
 Please consult your physician before beginning any exercise program.

-Daily Rehearsal:

-- Ideally you should be practicing 1 or 2 hours 5 to 6 days per week. - Practice vocal exercises and assigned pieces each rehearsal. - Learn and memorize new music quickly.
-Learn the meaning of each word in those pieces written in a foreign language. - Keep developing in your ability to artistically interpret the text of your pieces.
-Character development, singing in character, and singing with expression are important aspects of creating an affective musical performance. - Without daily rehearsal and practice you will not improve.
+Daily Rehearsal: Ideally you should be practicing 3 or 4 hours 5 to 6 days per week.
+Practice vocal exercises and assigned pieces each rehearsal.
+Learn and memorize new music quickly.
+Learn the meaning of each word in those pieces written in a foreign language.
+Keep developing in your ability to artistically interpret the text of your pieces.
+Character development, singing in character, and singing with expression are important aspects of creating an affective musical performance.
+1 0

+• Without daily rehearsal and practice you will not improve.
 The more you practice, the better you get.
 The opposite is also true.
 A significant part of your final mark (at least 75%) will be based on your professor's, and your jurist's, impression as to how well you have developed technically.